 - Remediating the source of the data leak

 - Data leak prevention practices

 1. Detecting Data Leaks

-The best way to discover a data leak is by using AI-powered solutions like UpGuard CyberResearch to constantly scan the internet for specific keywords directly related to the college or university.
-Data leak detection services can scan billions of pages on the internet, including the dark web, to find matches that may indicate a possible data leak or other suspicious activity.
+The best way to discover a data leak is by using continuous scanning solutions like UpGuard BreachSight or Vendor Risk to constantly scan the internet for specific keywords directly related to the college or university.
+Data leak detection services can scan millions of pages on the internet, including the dark web, to find matches that may indicate a possible data leak or other suspicious activity.